There are plenty of online photography classes. And taking one for beginners is one of the best ways to skyrocket your photography skills in no time.

 It promises to make you comfortable with your camera in all situations.
 It teaches you compositional rules, concepts, lighting techniques, and basic editing.

-The course places a higher than usual emphasis on storytelling and visual communication.
-In my opinion, this one of its key strength.
+The course places an emphasis on storytelling and visual communication.
+In my opinion, this one of its key strengths.

 Such skills are prevalent in street and travel photography.
 Naturally, these are the two genres that are highlighted the most.